Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 • Estate planning

 The firm also offers various investment management programs through its independent advisor representatives (IARs).
-However, you can work with the firm’s investment committee if you’re in the ARGI Asset Management Program II.
-This requires a minimum investment of $100,000, though.
+However, you can work with the firm’s investment committee if you’re in the ARGI Asset Management Program.

 ARGI Investment Services Investing Philosophy

 The firm's investment committee is responsible for designing, maintaining and monitoring its model portfolios.
-These model portfolios follow different strategies, including tactical asset allocation, strategic asset allocation, the "SmartCap" strategy (bases security weightings on company-specific metrics other than size) and a strategic asset allocation that invests in exchange-traded funds (ETFs).
+These model portfolios follow different strategies, including the firm's Tactical, Strategic, Core ETF and "SmartCap" strategy (bases security weightings on company-specific metrics other than size).
 These four core strategies are available at six different levels of risk tolerance, from conservative to aggressive.

-The firm also offers the following: individual bond strategies, individual stock strategies, a dividend-focused portfolio, the Defensive Equity Portfolio, the SmallCap Factor 15 Model, the S&P Select Portfolio, the Concentrated Stock Option Portfolio, the Artificial Intelligence Portfolio, the BlackSwan Options Portfolio and the Strike Zone Options Portfolio.
+The firm also offers the following: individual bond strategies, individual stock strategies, a dividend-focused portfolio, the Defensive Equity Portfolio, the SmallCap Factor 15 Model, the S&P Select Portfolio, the Concentrated Stock Option Portfolio, the Artificial Intelligence Portfolio and the BlackSwan Options Portfolio.

 Fees Under ARGI Investment Services